The God of Israel?

 This verse tells me that Christ, or Michael as He was called, received His God ship or divinity at His birth in the infinity of time.
 That His name (Yahweh) was something that He inherited from His Father God.
 Which is why we see that name used in the Bible to describe the God of Israel, when normally it would be reserved for the Almighty Father God.

-The point does need to be made because this verse, John 17:5 was was shown in a few links.
-If one needs to know AND understand WHO Jesus Christ really was, this verse could not be any cleaer, for those that can only see Christ as a Sacrifice for our sins, then what can a person say but SHAME ON YOU, for being so blind!
+The point does need to be made because this verse, John 17:5 was shown a few links previous, (under the reference texts for 1 Corinthians 13:4-8) If one needs to know AND understand WHO Jesus Christ really was, this verse could not be any cleaer, for those that can only see Christ as a Sacrifice for our sins, then what can a person say but SHAME ON YOU, for being so blind!
 Jesus tells us that we will be BLIND and NOT recognize it, it is quite clearly stated in the last three verses of John chapter 9.

 John 17:5 — What other proof statement does anyone need to know who Michael was and WHO HE WAS???